analyzethis1/ML-Project-1/README.md

 ## 🤝 Contributing

-Interested in contributing to PropertyPulse?
+Interested in contributing to ML-Project-1?
 Please contact the repository owner for collaboration opportunities.

 ## 📧 Contact